annieguan/CarND-Vehicle-Detection/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap.
 I then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+In order to remove the false positive, I integrate a heatmap over 15 frames of video, , such that areas of multiple detections get "hot", while transient false positives stay "cool".
+I then simply threshold the integrated heatmap to remove false positives.

-Here's an example result showing the heatmap from all 6 test images, the result of `scipy.ndimage.measurements.label()` and the bounding boxes.
+Here's an example result showing the heatmap from all 6 test images, the result of `scipy.ndimage.measurements.label()` and the bounding boxes on the images.

 ### Here are six frames and their corresponding heatmaps: